RenzoPenosDeVilla/Student-System-Management-/README.md

 - Student profile management
 - Add, edit, and delete student records
 - View student information
-- Student attendance tracking
+- Attendance management
 - Grade management
-- Search and filter students
+- Search and filter student records

 ## 🛠️ Technologies Used

-- HTML
+- Python
 - CSS

-- JavaScript
+## 🎯 Purpose

+The purpose of the **Student Management System** is to provide an easy and organized way to manage student records.
+It reduces manual paperwork and makes student information easier to access and update.

+## 👨‍💻 Project Team

+**Student Management System**

+Created for educational purposes.
+## 🛠️ Technologies Used

-- Python
+- Tkinter
-- Database
+-

 ## 📂 Project Structure